FICTURE7/CoCSharp/README.md

 <h1>
 CoC# <a href="https://travis-ci.org/FICTURE7/CoCSharp"><img src="https://travis-ci.org/FICTURE7/CoCSharp.svg?branch=rewrite" alt="Build Status"></a>
 </h1>
+This is the `rewrite` branch where am doing what the branch's name is telling.
+I decided to rewrite CoCSharp because some stuff could have been done better.

 Clash of Clans library written in C# to handle networking, csv files and more to come.
 It was written based off of [Clash of Clans Documentation Project](https://github.com/clanner/cocdp/)